willowtreeapps/rocute/src/main/components/examples/TriangularCornerClipExample/TriangularCornerClip.md

 # TriangularCornerClip

 ### Description
 TriangularCornerClip is a way to clip an image to fit into the bounds of a right triangle.
-In the event you want to clip the corner of a scene or image with another image, or want to have an image shown as a right triangle programmatically, this component fits the use case.
  - Ensure the TriangularCornerClip directory is in your code.
  - Provide a TriangularCornerClip component the required props.